 What is BMR?

-Basal Metabolic Rate (BMR) is the amount of calories the human body burns at a basic function to sustain life, this includes breathing, circulation, cellular processes and production.
-Understanding BMR is an important factor to know should you want to be understanding how your body functions at an energy expenditure value so you can adjust your nutritional intake for whatever goals you are wanting to achieve.
+Basal Metabolic Rate (BMR) is the number of calories the human body burns at a basic function to sustain life.
+This includes breathing, circulation, cellular processes and production.
+It’s important to know what is BMR should you want to understand how your body uses its energy.
+Understanding BMR means you can adjust your nutritional intake for whatever goals you are wanting to achieve.

 People calculate BMR so they can understand what calories are required to allow their body to function at a basic rate so they can add on the calories burned through day to day life plus what is burned during working out.
 At this stage a person will know how many calories they need to eat every day to maintain their current weight, deviating from this figure will cause either to gain weight (calorie surplus) or to lose weight (calorie deficit).
 Factoring in macronutrients which are protein, carbohydrates and fats, it is a formula to hit the goal which you are aiming for.

-An example of this is a BMR of 1800 calories + 700 calories from day to day living and working out equals to 2500 calories per day.
+An example of this is a BMR of 1800 calories + 700 calories from day to day living and working out equal to 2500 calories per day.